ddev/ddev/docs/users/extend/customization-extendibility.md

 - SOMEOTHERENV=someotherval
 ```

 You can also use `ddev config global --web-environment="SOMEENV=someval"` or `ddev config --web-environment="SOMEENV=someval"` for the same purpose.
 The command just sets the values in the configuration files.
+(Using this command overwrites all the web_environment values, so if you need to add additional values to those that are already configured, edit the `config.yaml` or `global_config.yaml`.)

 #### Altering the in-container $PATH